Connect with others who understand.

 Understanding PNEA

 Whether brought on by a major life event or a buildup of everyday challenges, stress affects each person differently.
 For some, stress can lead to a PNEA, which may be misdiagnosed as an epileptic seizure.
-In fact, a Johns Hopkins Hospital team observed that more than 30 percent of people admitted to the hospital’s epilepsy unit for intractable seizures were actually experiencing psychogenic nonepileptic attacks and not epilepsy.
+In fact, a Johns Hopkins Hospital team observed that more than 30 percent of people admitted to the hospital’s epilepsy unit for intractable seizures were experiencing psychogenic nonepileptic attacks and not epilepsy.

 Researchers have noted that in some cases, emotional stimuli can trigger epileptic seizures.
 Therefore, a health care team must be very detailed when evaluating people who experience symptoms so they can carefully differentiate between epilepsy and a PNEA.

-If your physician suspects you may have PNEA, they may order electroencephalogram (EEG) video monitoring.
-This process entails monitoring a person for a set period of time via video, observing their seizure or attack activity while also analyzing their brain’s electrical activity.
+If your doctor suspects you may have PNEA, they will take a detailed history, ask you and any witnesses about your attacks, and examine you.
+They may order an electroencephalogram (EEG) video monitoring, which is considered the best test to diagnose PNEA.
+This process involves monitoring a person for a set period of time via video, observing their seizure or attack activity while also analyzing their brain’s electrical activity.
+This can also help physicians to identify whether someone has epilepsy or PNEA.

 Managing Stress